Taking Labetalol During Pregnancy – Is It Safe?

 1. What If I Already Consumed Labetalol When Pregnant?

 Consult a doctor if you have taken any medicine when already pregnant.
 The doctor will then decide whether the medicine is still required or you should discontinue it.
-The doctor will also determine the lowest Labetalol dose in pregnancy that will work so that it is safe for you as well as the unborn baby.
+The doctor will also determine the lowest labetalol dose in pregnancy that will work so that it is safe for you as well as the unborn baby.

-2. Can Consuming Labetalol Cause The Baby To Be Born With Birth Defects?
+2. Can Consuming Labetalol Cause the Baby to Be Born With Birth Defects?

 Since most of the baby’s internal organs develop within the first 3 months (12 weeks) of pregnancy, any risk of birth defects will be higher at this time.
 Only a few studies have been conducted to identify if conditions like hypospadias or heart defects are linked to consumption of labetalol during pregnancy.
 The studies do not show any such link between labetalol and these defects at present.
 In short, labetalol doesn’t cause any effects to the baby hence given safely

 3. Can Consuming Labetalol When Pregnant Cause Miscarriage?

-One of the most common pregnancy-related issues is a miscarriage.
+One of the most common pregnancy-related issues is miscarriage.
 It is the spontaneous loss of the baby in the first 20 weeks of pregnancy.
 Miscarriage due to the use of a particular drug is very rare.

 4. Does Labetalol Cause Stillbirth?

-It is very difficult to say whether Labetalol causes stillbirth.
-There is a higher risk of stillbirth when high blood pressure of the pregnant mother is poorly controlled.
-Though there are cases where women are taking Labetalol experienced stillbirth, there are others who had a completely safe delivery.
-The effect of the high blood pressure that causes the risk of stillbirth and not Labetalol which alters the risk.
+Labetalol does not cause stillbirth.
+There is a higher risk of stillbirth when the blood pressure of the pregnant mother is poorly controlled.
+Though there are cases where women taking labetalol experienced stillbirth, there are others who had a completely safe delivery.
+It is the high blood pressure that causes the risk of stillbirth and not labetalol, which actually alters the risk.

-5. Does Labetalol Cause Preterm Birth (Before 37 Week), If Taken In Pregnancy?
+5. Does Labetalol Cause Preterm Birth (Before 37 Week), If Taken in Pregnancy?

-6. Can Consuming Labetalol In Pregnancy Cause Low Birth Weight?
+6. Can Consuming Labetalol in Pregnancy Cause Low Birth Weight?

 Labetalol and pregnancy are not at all uncommon.
 One must also know that every pregnancy is unique.
 It is suggested to all expectant mothers to keep a record of all the medication undertaken during pregnancy in a handheld maternity record so that the doctor can see the medical history of the patient at a glance.